The Origin and Evolution of Multiple Star Systems: MODELS FOR MULTIPLE STAR FORMATION

 \subsubsection{\textbf{Turbulence}}

 Turbulent properties, such as the Mach number, virial parameter, and type of forcing (e.g., compressive versus solenoidal), influence the gas distribution and star formation rate \citep{PadoanFederrath2014,Federrath2015}.
-While the stellar IMF appears to be relatively insensitive to these details \citep{OffnerClark2014,GuszejnovGrudic2021}, the impact of turbulence on stellar multiplicity is less clear, since few simulations have explored the impact of varying turbulence properties on multiplicity. \citet{CunninghamKrumholz2018} compared multiplicity in turbulent, magnetized clouds and found those with continuous turbulent driving and weaker fields ($\mu = 1.56, 2.17$) over-predicted the multiplicity of solar-type stars, albeit the statistics were small.
+While the stellar IMF appears to be relatively insensitive to these details \citep{OffnerClark2014,GuszejnovGrudic2021}, the impact of turbulence on stellar multiplicity is less clear, since few simulations have explored the impact of varying turbulence properties on multiplicity. \citet{CunninghamKrumholz2018} compared multiplicity in turbulent, magnetized clouds and found those with continuous turbulent driving and weaker fields ($\mu = 1.56, 2.17$) over-predicted the multiplicity of solar-type stars, albeit the statistics were small. \citet{Mignon-Risse2021} found that the collapse of massive cores with sub-Alfv\'enic turbulence ($\mathcal{M}_A equiv v / v_A < 1$), i.e., relatively stronger fields, produced single high-mass systems, while cores with super-Alfv\'enic turbulence produced binary formation via disk fragmentation, which was driven by higher levels of angular momentum.

-A separate class of semi-analytical models focuses on the fundamental interaction between turbulence and gravity; this approach is simpler and computational cheaper than performing MHD simulations but cannot capture time dependence or the complex spatial relationship between turbulence and density.
+A separate class of semi-analytical models focuses on the fundamental interaction between turbulence and gravity; this approach is simpler and computationally cheaper than performing MHD simulations but cannot capture time dependence or the complex spatial relationship between turbulence and density.
 Despite a variety of approximations, the \citet{GuszejnovHopkins2017} turbulence model (see \S\ref{sec:modes}) successfully predicts increasing multiplicity with stellar mass and the relative frequency of mass-ratios for both solar-mass and low-mass stars.
 Fig.~\ref{FigSeg} shows that the predicted MF agrees reasonably well with that of field stars, although the model over-predicts the MF of solar-type stars.
 This suggests that supersonic turbulent properties, such as the lognormal density distribution and power spectrum, together with gravity can explain a variety of observed multiplicity properties.
 However, \citet{GuszejnovHopkins2017} predict that the initial separation distribution peaks at $\sim 600$~au and has a deficit of close, $d \lesssim 10$~au, binaries.
-This underscores that fully matching observations requires treatment of disk fragmentation and/or dynamical evolution (see \S\ref{sec:diskfrag}).
+This underscores that fully matching observations requires treatment of disk fragmentation and/or dynamical evolution (see \S\ref{sec:diskfrag}) .